Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 It originally came made with beef since the predominantly Muslim Indonesia, couldn’t eat pork.

-And since then, pork satay has become a lot more popular in Thailand.
+And since then, pork satay has become a lot more popular Thai food dishes to try in Thailand.
 However, you can still find beef satay in different spots, and especially in Muslim neighborhoods.

 13. Aeb (Thai Fish Grilled in a Banana Leaf)